Himolde-IBE110/Labs/Wireshark-HTTP/README.md

 (Note: You should ignore any HTTP GET and response for favicon.ico.
 If you see a reference to this file, it is your browser automatically asking the server if it (the server) has a small icon file that should be displayed next to the displayed URL in your browser.
 We’ll ignore references to this pesky file in this lab.).

 By looking at the information in the HTTP GET and response messages, answer the following questions.
 When answering the following questions, you should print out the GET and response messages (see the introductory Wireshark lab for an explanation of how to do this) and indicate where in the message you’ve found the information that answers the following questions.
 When you hand in your assignment, annotate the output so that it’s clear where in the output you’re getting the information for your answer (e.g., for our classes, we ask that students markup paper copies with a pen, or annotate electronic copies with text in a colored font).
-*	Is your browser running HTTP version 1.0 or 1.1?
+1. Is your browser running HTTP version 1.0 or 1.1?
 What version of HTTP is the server running?
-*	What languages (if any) does your browser indicate that it can accept to the server?
+2. What languages (if any) does your browser indicate that it can accept to the server?
-*	What is the IP address of your computer?
+3. What is the IP address of your computer?
 Of the gaia.cs.umass.edu server?
-*	What is the status code returned from the server to your browser?
+4. What is the status code returned from the server to your browser?
-*	When was the HTML file that you are retrieving last modified at the server?

-In your answer to question 5 above, you might have been surprised to find that the document you just retrieved was last modified within a minute before you downloaded the document.
-That’s because (for this particular file), the gaia.cs.umass.edu server is setting the file’s last-modified time to be the current time, and is doing so once per minute.
-Thus, if you wait a minute between accesses, the file will appear to have been recently modified, and hence your browser will download a “new” copy of the document.
+5. Refresh the page.
+What is the HTTP status code and phrase returned from the server in response to this second HTTP GET?
+Did the server explicitly return the contents of the file?
 <!--
 2. The HTTP CONDITIONAL GET/response interaction
 Recall from Section 2.2.5 of the text, that most web browsers perform object caching and thus perform a conditional GET when retrieving an HTTP object.
 Before performing the steps below, make sure your browser’s cache is empty.
 (To do this under Firefox, select Tools->Clear Recent History and check the Cache box, or for Internet Explorer, select Tools->Internet Options->Delete File; these actions will remove cached files from your browser’s cache.)
 Now do the following: